lowcodeunit/public-web-blog/docs/getting-started/connecting-downstream-services.md

 ## Example Connections

 The purpose of the storage access APIs is to provide a secure way to access data for visualizations, AI/ML, application development and more.
 Using the provided APIs, many different types of integrations are possible.
-For a complete look at some examples, read the [complete storage access guide](../developers/storage-access/overview) or dive right into [the examples](../developers/storage-access/examples/overview).
+For a complete look, read the [storage access guide](../developers/storage-access/overview) or dive right into [the examples](../developers/storage-access/examples/overview).